gbd-consult/gbd-websuite/doc/sphinx/books/server-developer/en/request.rst

     class HelloResponse(gws.Response):
         message: str

     # define the action object.
-It extends the generic action Object which is an IObject
+It extends the generic action Object which is an IBaseObject

     class Object(gws.base.api.Action):